-Malaysia the peninsula is affordable to easy to move around safely.
-The distances are short with easily available buses, trains, ferries, and flights.
+Malaysia, the peninsula, is affordable to easy to move around safely.
+The distances are short, with readily available buses, trains, ferries, and flights.

 For your next holiday, you could plan another trip to visit Sabah and Sarawak in East Malaysia.